VaibhavPandit-09/fly/Build.md

 }
 ```

-- Update the JAR path for macOS if you store it under `~/Library/Application Support/fly`.
+- Update the `jar` path for macOS if you store it under `~/Library/Application Support/fly`, and replace `curl` if you prefer another downloader.
 - For Fish or other shells, wrap the call similarly—capturing stderr/stdout and checking the exit code before `cd`.

 ### PowerShell Function